-No remuneration was paid to members of the Nomination and Remuneration Committee for the years 2021 and 2020 except the aforesaid Directors' fees.
+No remuneration was paid to members of the Nomination and Remuneration Committee for the years 2022 and 2021 except the Directors' fees.

 The Board of the Bank oversees the formulation, maintenance and implementation of the Remuneration Policy.

 The Nomination and Remuneration Committee of the Bank reviews and recommends the remuneration packages of Senior Management and key personnel of the Bank in accordance with the authorities and responsibilities as stipulated in its terms of reference to the Board of the Bank for approval.